 - ADA Aqua Soil Malaya – Has no nutritional value to your plants and leaches no ammonium.
 Has soft granules and a lighter yellowish color.
 Will impact the acidity in your tank the most bringing it down to 5.5 or in some cases even lower.

-Okay, now that you know the differences you should be absolutely sure in your pick.
+Okay, after reading the differences you should be sure in your pick.

 If your planted tank is going to revolve around lush green growth that includes carpeting plants I recommend going for the Amazonia.

 The only cons that I would like to mention are (as you’ve probably noticed) the pricing and the time it takes for initial tank cycling.

 ADA Aqua Soil is an overall fantastic product and probably the best aquarium substrate on the market, so I give it a 9.5 out of 10.Advantages: